IFS Retreat: Experience a New Freedom with Parts Work

 Parts can develop within us to protect us from the pain of our traumatic experiences and the associated challenging emotions.
 Often these parts are in direct conflict with one another and our core Self, which is the happy, confident and whole person that is at the center of us.

 IFS addresses all of these wounded parts, providing them with a voice and an opportunity to express their unique perspective on our past trauma and what their role is in protecting us.
-With the support of an experienced IFS therapist, we can create a dialogue with these parts, allowing them to be acknowledged and release their pain, moving the stuck energy that is locked within them to provide more ease and freedom in our lives.
+With the support of a certified IFS therapist, we can create a dialogue with these parts, allowing them to be acknowledged and release their pain, moving the stuck energy that is locked within them to provide more ease and freedom in our lives.

 “A part is not just a temporary emotional state or habitual thought pattern.
 Instead, it is a discrete and autonomous mental system that has an idiosyncratic range of emotion, style of expression, set of abilities, desires, and view of the world.
 In other words, it is as if we each contain a society of people, each of whom is at a different age and has different interests, talents, and temperaments.” – Richard C. Schwartz, Ph.D.